 In order to graduate, all students must earn a minimum of 130 credits and successfully complete the following course requirements with a grade of "65% (D)" or higher.
+Beginning with the class of 2022, all students must earn a minimum of 140 credits.
 This outline reflects the most current information available regarding state graduation requirements at time of publication:

-- Language Arts Literacy (20 credits): Four years required - Social Studies (15 credits): Three years required - Must include ten credits of United States History and five credits in world history; and the integration of civics, economics, geography and global content in all course offerings. - Science (15 credits): Three years required - O Must include at least five credits in laboratory biology/life science or the content equivalent and one additional laboratory/inquiry-based science course which shall include chemistry, environmental science, or physics; and a third laboratory/inquirybased science course.
+- Language Arts Literacy (20 credits): Four years required - Social Studies (15 credits): Three years required - O Must include ten credits of United States History and five credits in World History; and the integration of civics, economics, geography and global content in all course offerings. - Science (15 credits): Three years required - O Must include at least five credits in laboratory biology/life science or the content equivalent and one additional laboratory/inquiry-based science course which shall include chemistry, environmental science, or physics; and a third laboratory/inquirybased science course. - Mathematics (15 credits): Three years required - O Must include Algebra I and Geometry or the content equivalent and a third year of math that builds on the concepts and skills of algebra and geometry and prepares students for college and 21st century careers. - World Languages (5 credits): One year required, or student demonstration of proficiency.